nameer-rizvi/async-fetch/README.md

 # useAsyncFetch

-Use fetch asynchronously for requests within React components.
+Use fetch for requests within React components.

 ## Installation